-Most cases of jaundice are normal, but sometimes it can indicate an underlying medical condition.
+Most cases of jaundice are normal, but sometimes jaundice can indicate an underlying medical condition.
 Severe jaundice also increases the risk of bilirubin passing into the brain, which can cause permanent brain damage.
 Contact your doctor if you notice the following symptoms:

-Babies who develop jaundice in the first 24 hours of life should have bilirubin levels measured immediately, either through a skin or blood test.
+Babies who develop jaundice in the first 24 hours of life should have bilirubin levels measured immediately, either through a skin test or blood test.

 More severe jaundice may require other treatments.
 Phototherapy is a common and highly effective method of treatment that uses light to break down bilirubin in your baby’s body.
-In phototherapy, your baby will be placed on a special bed under a blue spectrum light and be wearing only a diaper and special protective goggles.
+In phototherapy, your baby will be placed on a special bed under a blue spectrum light while wearing only a diaper and special protective goggles.
 A fiber-optic blanket may also be placed underneath your baby.